HarvardPL/formulog/docs/logical_formulas.md

 ```
 Formulog can infer that this is a comparison of 32-bit bit vectors from the fact
 that the second operand is the constant `0`, which has type `bv[32]`.
 However,
-these formulas are unacceptable, since the types in the comparison (i.e., the
+the following formulas are unacceptable, since Formulog cannot infer the widths
-width of the bit vectors) is ambiguous:
+of the bit vectors in the comparisons:
 ```
 `smt_eq[?](bv_const[?](42), bv_const[?](0))`
 `smt_eq(bv_const(42), bv_const(0))`